-Classes are an expanded concept of data structures: like data structures, they can contain data members, but they can also contain functions as members.
+Classes extend the concept of data structures: they can contain data members and also functions as members

-Definition (Class Member/Field)
+Class Member/Field

 The data within a class are called data members or class field.

-Functions within a class are called function members or methods of the class.
+Functions within a class are called function members or methods of the class struct vs. class